chaijs/chai-json-schema/README.md

     chai.tv4.banUnknown = true;

-Passed to the internal `tv4` validate call makes validation fail on unknown properties.
-Use this to make sure your objects do not contain undesirable data.
+Passed to the internal `tv4` validate call makes validation fail on unknown schema properties.
+Use this to make sure your schema do not contain undesirable data.

 ### Remote references